Vascular Neurology Fellowship

 Additional Needed Time Off

 There are circumstances where a fellow will need time off during an otherwise scheduled workday.
 These include medical, dental, and mental health appointments, illness, fatigue, and family emergencies.
 Our program is committed to the health and welfare of our fellows, to ensuring that they can obtain needed coverage without fear of negative consequences, and to the continuity of patient care when a fellow does require clinical coverage.
 When a fellow needs to call in for a day off or leave for an appointment, the fellow is expected to communicate this with their attending at the earliest time possible.
+The fellow is responsible for confirming that the attending is aware of the absence.
 The attending will then assume responsibility for all patient care while the fellow is gone.
 If the attending is not immediately available, the fellow will contact the program director who will either assume these responsibilities or find another attending that can.

 Call Rooms and Safe Ride Home